CONTINUATION PROJECT – Hunter Valley Operations

 No. The annual production rate will not increase above current approved rates.

-To continue to operate with increased efficiency, we will need to upgrade some existing mine infrastructure areas, coal preparations plants and rail load out facilities.
+To continue to operate with increased efficiency, we will need to upgrade some existing mine infrastructure areas, coal preparations plant and rail load out facilities.
 We propose to realign a section of Lemington Road along with some power and telecommunication lines.